josesuarez-accenture/openathon-angular/openathon_day/task01-ReactiveForms/README.md

 ```

-*onValueChanged* method is going to check if there is any error in the form properties regarding their values.
-If there is, then it will assing the error message that we have defined in the *validationMessages* object into the correspondent formErrors property.
+*onValueChanged* method is going to check if there is an error in the form properties regarding their values.
+If there is, then it will assign the error message that we have defined in the *validationMessages* object into the correspondent formErrors property.

 ```javascript
 onValueChanged(data?: any) {